 1.a) How important is it for the accountability mechanisms to be binding (enforceable in court if necessary) versus reliant on voluntary compliance as in the current system?

-Enforceability of the accountability mechanisms is one of the most important concerns raised by the community.
-Whether this enforceability is voluntary compliance or reliant on external intervention, such as a court or independent body, is less relevant to the extent that mechanisms are, in fact, enforceable by any means.
+Making accountability mechanisms binding is one of the most important concerns raised by the community. ”Binding” accountability mechanisms are not truly binding if there is no way to enforce compliance.
+If a court or independent body is the only way to truly enforce compliance, then the ability to enforce a decision in court is critical.

+In this sense, voluntary compliance would not be an acceptable way to address the community’s concerns.

 1.b) Would a non-judicial yet binding enforcement mechanism be a good option, perhaps after exhaustion of the existing mechanisms?

 Yes.
+However, this assumes that non-judicial enforcement mechanisms can be made just as effective as judicial ones.
+We would need to understand how a non-judicial enforcement mechanism can be made truly binding and enforceable.

+2) Does the community need the power to approve or reject certain Board decisions, or is the ability to ask the Board to reconsider its decisions sufficient?

-2) There is still an ongoing discussion on this matter in order to better understand the differences between both models.
-However, there is the sense that the community would need to have certain powers reserved to effectively address some accountability concerns that have been raised.
+We believe that power to approve or reject Board decisions is necessary in order to effectively address some accountability concerns that have been raised.
+Reconsideration does not provide sufficient power to the community.

 3.a) Assuming that there is some need for a power to overrule the Board with respect to certain decisions (for example, rejection of or a failure to take action on IRP recommendations), over which decisions does the community need to be able to bind or overrule the Board?